mcyph/global_subnational_covid_data/README.md

 with the "admin_0" schema (mostly countries) to allow use with other datasets such as
 [Natural Earth Data](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
+I am not making a statement as to the

 This data is currently used for covid-19-au, a project started by Dr. Chunyang Chen and a group of volunteer students